arvanito/DeepManuscripts/preprocessing/README.md

 The IDE should get the jar from maven but needs help to find the native library hence the VM parameter.

 ### Candidate Patch Extraction ###
-Example on how to extract patches from the manuscripts provided that the corresponding pages (tif images) and the JSON files are located ın cluster:
+Example on how to extract patches from the manuscripts provided that the corresponding pages (tif images) and the JSON files are located in cluster:

 `spark-submit --class main.java.CandidatePatchesMain --master yarn-client --num-executors 100 --jars DeepManuscriptPreprocessing-0.0.1.jar original-DeepManuscriptPreprocessing-0.0.1.jar /projects/deep-learning/segmentation-output-cropped /projects/deep-learning/segmentation-output-json nouvelles/*/* /projects/deep-learning/patch_output/train/32X32/nouvelles`